rickellis/ArchMatic/README.md

 # Archomatic
-Automated Arch Linux Post Installation Setup and Configuration
+Arch Linux Post Installation Setup and Configuration Scripts.

+These are my personal installation files.

+They probably won't work for you.

+But you could use them to build your own installation scripts.